ucbrise/waldo/README.md

 ## Limitations

-The rollup functionality sketched for the WaldoTree construction in the paper is not fully implemented.
+The rollup functionality suggested as an extension for the WaldoTree construction in the paper is not fully implemented.
 Also, the node values for WaldoTree are directly returned without aggregating by the user-defined aggregation function.